What is it?

 Aconex is routinely used for the management of both the Submittals themselves as well as the reviews associated with them.
 The diagram below depicts the basic steps typically seen in a Submittal process.

 Why would you want it?

-Keeping track of a project’s submittals lessens the chances of delays, issues and re-work.
-Ensuring that this process runs smoothly and efficiently is a key factor in a project's success.
+Keeping track of a project’s submittals reduces the chances of delays, issues and re-work: ensuring that this process runs smoothly and efficiently is a key factor in a project's success.

 What does it look like?

 Here are some things to consider when looking at introducing a Supplier (Vendor) Documents process: